ClaudiuGeorgiu/Obfuscapk/README.md

 > This technique analyzes the existing code looking for method invocations of the app,
 > ignoring the calls to the Android framework (see `AdvancedReflection`).
 If it finds
 > an instruction with a suitable method invocation (i.e., no constructor methods,
-> public visibility, enough free registers, etc.) such invocation is redirected to
+> public visibility, enough free registers etc.) such invocation is redirected to a
-> a custom method that will invoke the original method using the Reflection APIs.
+> custom method that will invoke the original method using the Reflection APIs.

 ### [Reorder](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/reorder) \[Code]